On a project...

 ✦✦✦

-As soon as I caught myself tip-toeing down this wrong-way street I paved for myself, I stopped to take a moment to rethink what I was doing.
+As soon as I caught myself heading there, I stopped to take a moment to rethink what I was doing.

-I sensed it from a mile away.
-This home office wasn't just going to be a work space anymore, it was going to be used by my husband or myself as a quiet, private retreat that we'd inevitably fight over.
+It was going to be used by my husband or myself as a quiet, private retreat that we both would love.

 - It will be used during the times when I don’t want to hear the football games or witness his constant clicking between channels.

-- It will be where I watch Million Dollar Decorators or Flipping Out or maybe even some Housewives ;-)
+- It will be where I watch Flipping Out or some Netflix series like Ozark or Bloodline. ;-)

-- It will be where I can write my blog all weekend, undisturbed, and move to the comfy chair for a little nap in between posts.
+- It will be where I can write my blog all weekend, undisturbed, and move to a comfy chair for a little nap in between posts.

 With my new vision, my new goal in mind, I addressed the project with fresh eyes...

-The high tech look track lighting that I had put in years ago, will be replaced with a lovely, curvy iron pendant from Hubbardton Forge, more in keeping with the new style of the room.
+The high tech look track lighting that I had put in years ago, will be replaced with a lovely, curvy iron pendant, more in keeping with the new style of the room.

-I had the new desktop built, as well as some cabinetry below.
+I had the new desktop built, as well as some cabinetry below, to hide some equipment and wires.

 I’m so happy with this wonderful little space I’m creating, but only because...

-It might have been designed in bits and pieces with nothing looking cohesive or like it worked altogether as one beautiful, functional space.
+It was in danger of being designed in bits and pieces with nothing looking cohesive or like it worked altogether as one beautiful, functional space.

-If you avoid the dangers of not thinking big enough, if you visualize what you want your project to be beforehand and consider all the options you need to be aware of in order to make it happen, you'll actually be able to recognize your end-result and build toward it properly.
+If you visualize what you want your goals to be and consider all the options you need to be aware of in order to make it happen, you'll actually be able to build toward it properly.